reahl/reahl/reahl-doc/doc/tutorial/dependencyinjection.rst

 =======================================

 The Reahl framework itself contains a few classes that need to be persisted to a database.
-For example, the :class:`~reahl.webelixirimpl.WebUserSession` is an object that represents the :class:`~reahl.systemaccountmodel.UserSession`, and is needed for all the :class:`~reahl.systemaccountmodel.UserSession`\ -related features explained in :doc:`sessions`.
-There is a handful of other classes that work in concert with the :class:`~reahl.webelixirimpl.WebUserSession`.
+For example, the :class:`~reahl.webwebdeclarative.WebUserSession` is an object that represents the :class:`~reahl.systemaccountmodel.UserSession`, and is needed for all the :class:`~reahl.systemaccountmodel.UserSession`\ -related features explained in :doc:`sessions`.
+There is a handful of other classes that work in concert with the :class:`~reahl.webwebdeclarative.WebUserSession`.

 These persisted classes are written using a specific object persistence technology.
 The technology used throughout this tutorial